rohanharrison/Dark-Messenger/README.md

-# Dark-Messenger
+# dark messenger
-Changes default Facebook Messenger styling to a dark theme.

 Published: https://goo.gl/6jkkNU

+# Description
-Uses JS/CSS injection into the Facebook Messenger website to create a theme which is easier on the users eyes.
+I made a Google Chrome extension that will convert the default Facebook Messenger (www.messenger.com) from its native bright white theme, to a muted black and grey theme which will be easier on the users eye.

+# Technology
+The extension uses Google's Content Script to detect www.messenger.com.
+Once this is detected, it overwrites (by injection) the native messenger CSS.